Puzzle Fighter (2017 video game): Critical

 Puzzle Fighter received "mixed or average reviews" from critics, according to review aggregator Metacritic.
 Pocket Gamer said that it was "a grind-filled, boring" game, while Gamezebo summarised it as "You’ll enjoy moments of Puzzle Fighter but it’s rarely enough, and it’s certainly not enough to make you want to throw money at the situation.
 The basic formula might be correct, but, ultimately, Puzzle Fighter feels a little lazy at heart."

 Downloads

 The Android version had been installed 500,000 times.

 Shutdown

-Capcom removed the game from stores on July 31, 2018, effectively discontinuing it.
+Capcom announced on April 20, 2018 that they would be sunsetting the game.
+Players received 10,000 gems for free, and in-game purchases were disabled on April 23.
+The game was delisted from stores on July 1, 2018, and it shut down on July 31.